Recently Robert Irvine's restaurant, Fresh Kitchen, opened at the Pentagon.

 Hmmm...time to peruse the menu.
 What to choose?
 It is a bit pricey, but honestly, everything in Virginia and particularly the DC area is expensive.
 I hoped we would get our money's worth.
 I'm from Texas and we moved here 7 years ago.
 Sadly eating has not always been tasty or pleasant.
 Nor has it been inexpensive.
 So aggravating.
 I don't think most cooks in Virginia know about salt and other seasonings.
 That really surprises me, coming from Texas.
 Historically cooks in England went nuts when spices were brought back to Europe from the Crusades.
 A whole new world of flavor opened to them.
 Today we have such easy access to salt and seasonings...yet they are rarely used in Virginia.
 Just because Robert Irvine is reputedly an excellent cook, didn't guarantee that local Virginia chefs would know how to execute flavor.
 Would they?

 So....what to try?
-As we looked at our menus my husband commented that it was exactly what Robert pushes on his Restaurant Impossible shows.
+The menu was exactly what Robert pushes on his Restaurant Impossible shows.
 It was not a book.
 It was one page, laminated.
 Breakfast at the top half, lunch in the bottom half.
 They don't have a dinner service (because most everyone goes home in the afternoon and this is not open campus.)

 I'm a picky eater, so with a tiny bit of hesitation, yet quite a bit of hope, I ordered the Sesame Shrimp Chop Chop salad.
 I am prediabetic so I like low carbs, especially salads.
 However there were not any carbs in this salad so I knew my blood sugar would crash if that is all I ate.
 Therefore I decided to also get a dessert.
 That's quite a jump but there weren't any bread options.
 Besides, this day was a treat, eating at the restaurant of a famed chef.
 That deserved dessert.
 I chose a lower carb dessert, one I've never had before...Citrus Vanilla Panna Cotta.
 That would nicely fulfill my carb allowance for lunch.

-My son decided to have the Angus Burger and share the Mama's Mixing Bowl (dessert) with his dad.
-Done deal.
+My son decided to have the Angus Burger and share the Mama's Mixing Bowl (dessert).

 Wow!
 Well, at least you can see my Sesame Shrimp Chop Chop salad at the link.
 I think I got more than the photo shows.
 I don't like celery, but I ate it because it was soooooo thinly sliced!
 Need to remember that tip.
 The shrimp was fresh!!!!!
 (I've returned icky shrimp more than once at other restaurants because they want me to pay $13 for something that came out of a $3 frozen box...tiny shrimp shaped like squares.
 Eh.
 And overcooked.)
 This shrimp though was fresh, plump, and perfectly cooked.
 Everything was fresh.
 The dressing wasn't canned (a huge pet peave).
 It was fresh!
 It was delicious!